pingidentity/helm-charts/docs/config/volume-mounts.md

             items:
               pf-props: /opt/in/etc/pingfederate.properties
     ```

+> [Secrets](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl) and [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) must be created in the cluster prior to deploying the helm chart.

 In this case, a secret (called pingfederate-license) and configMap (called pingfederate-props) will bring in a
 couple of key values (license, hello) and (pf-props) into the container as specific files.
 The results will looks like: